 Polycystic ovarian syndrome (PCOS) is the most common hormonal disorder in reproductive age women.
-Depending on nationality, it is present in up to one-in-five women and even more frequently in women with fertility problems.
-PCOS is also one of the most common causes of menstrual irregularities, infertility, and hirsutism, affecting between 5% and 10% of women of reproductive age worldwide.
+It is found frequently in women with fertility problems.
+In fact, PCOS is the most common cause of female infertility (womenshealth.gov).
+PCOS is also one of the most common causes of menstrual irregularities, infertility, and hirsutism, affecting between 5% and 10% of women of reproductive age worldwide (womenshealth.gov).
 Despite an enormous effort to define its cause, the etiology of PCOS remains unclear, and there is no definite cure at this time.

 PCOS is clearly a heterogeneous disorder which often has a familial (genetic) basis.
 Infertility associated with PCOS has been attributed to numerous factors, including dysfunctional gonadotropin pituitary secretion, peripheral insulin resistance, elevated adrenal and/or ovarian androgen (male hormone) levels, and dysfunction of several growth factors.
 Women with this condition are often obese and insulin resistant.
 The compensatory hyperinsulinemia further stimulates ovarian androgen production which may be detrimental to egg maturation, and there is a clear link between the degree of insulin resistance and anovulation.

 PCOS is also a significant long-term health risk for women, thus necessitating vigilance through regular annual examinations (non-insulin dependent diabetes mellitus, hypertension, hypercholesterolemia, cardiovascular disease and endometrial cancer).
 Whereas PCOS-related infertility is usually manageable through the use of fertility drugs, lifestyle changes (diet and exercise) remain a mainstay of long-term therapy.